flora-pm/flora-server/README.md

 To jump into the development environment, use `make nix-shell`.
 It is impure by default, so your editor and development tools will still be accessible.

+## Installing using Docker instead

+If you are using an environment that is not friendly to nix, like MacOS, you may want to use Docker instead.

+To build the image, run `docker build -t flora-server .`.
+The build will take a while to download and set up dependencies the first time it is run, but subsequent builds should be significantly faster.

+The image is set up to run the nix-shell on boot, so once the build is complete simply run `docker run -it -p 8083:8083 --rm flora-server`.
+Then you should be able to build the server itself by `nix-build`, or use any of the `make` commands as described below.

 ### Flora server

 Configuration is handled through environment variables.
 They are all prefixed by `FLORA_` to avoid conflict, and the